richpauloo/rp/content/post/cron/index.md

 crontabs -e
 ```

-This will open a VI editor.
+This will open the VI editor.

 To exit, press `esc`, type in `:wq`, then press `Enter`.
 Intuitive, right?
 I know.

-Comments in the crontab file start with `#`, and tasks follow the following form:
+Comments in the crontab file start with `#`, and tasks take the form:

 ```
 # Check out this cool task below!